snyk-community/sdr-bootstrap-prepack/README.md

 **Note:** Sometimes npm 3 makes installation for a too long time, and Structor looses the control of this process.
 In that case it is recommended to reload entire page of the browser, and run `npm install` command manually in project's directory.

 Right after finishing cloning process, you'll see the workspace of the Stuctor with the home page of the project.
+But leave it for the moment and switch to the source code, which appeared in our folder.

 #### Database entities and repositories